Acupuncture for anxiety and depression

 It treats physical and psychological symptoms

 Practised for thousands of years, traditional acupuncture is based on observation and has few (if any) side effects.
 It is holistic and, therefore, each treatment is designed for the individual and, unlike Western medicine, it does not separate physical from emotional self.
-This makes it a logical choice for treating a condition which is often physical as well as psychological.
+This makes it a logical choice for treating a condition that is often physical as well as psychological.

 When we experience emotion, we are feeling a change of energy and, sometimes, we can see or feel those emotions as physical changes such as our heart racing or our face blushing.
 However, at other times we may not be aware of the changes and this is how constant stress can sneak up on our health, manifesting in either a physical or mental crisis.